Posted on September 5, 2024

 Terms and Conditions:

-1. The free on loan dispensers will remain at all times the property of Sanokil.
+1. The provided dispensers will remain at all times the property of Sanokil.

 2. The Customer will use these dispensers solely for the purposes of dispensing Livi® products supplied by Sanokil for a minimum period of 2 years.